 Now, to see how many states we have in the data, I can add State as a Row field.

 Pivot tables are very good at giving you a list of unique values.

 You can see here that there are 12 states total in the data.

-Lets see if I can display that number in the pivot.
+Let's see if I can display that number in a pivot.

 If I add state as a value, we do see a count.
 But this count represents the number of rows or records in the data for each state, not the number of states.